 Less affordable than adjacent counties to the west and south (Grays Harbor, Lewis, and Mason).

-Housing affordability for first-time homebuyers in Thurston County also experienced a significant drop since the first quarter of 2015.
-In 2015, the index sat at 97.2 while in the first quarter of 2016 it fell to 88.5.
-Real estate, however, continues to be more affordable for first-time homebuyers than in 2006 or 2007 (when indices were below 70.0).
+The housing affordability index for first-time Thurston County homebuyers was 77.5 in 2017.
+Housing affordability for first-time homebuyers has been decreasing since 2013 when the index was 125.4.
+Real estate, continues to be more affordable for first-time homebuyers than in 2006 or 2007 (when indices were below 70).

 Housing Affordability Index